syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-OLE-Objects.md

 Dim slide As ISlide = pptxDoc.Slides(0)
 'Gets the Ole Object of the slide
-Dim oleObject As IOleObject = CType(slide.Shapes(1), IOleObject) 'Gets the image data of embedded Ole Object
+Dim oleObject As IOleObject = CType(slide.Shapes(1), IOleObject) 'Gets the data of Ole Image
-Dim imagearray() As Byte = oleObject.ImageData
-'Gets the data of embedded Ole Object
-Dim array() As Byte = oleObject.ObjectData
+Dim array() As Byte = oleObject.ImageData
-'Gets the image Name of OLE Object
-Dim outputFile As String = oleObject.FileName
 'Save the extracted Ole data into file system
 Dim memoryStream As MemoryStream = New MemoryStream(array) 'Extracted ole data saved as image
-Dim fileStream As FileStream = File.Create(outputFile)
+Dim fileStream As FileStream = File.Create("OleImage.emf")
 memoryStream.CopyTo(fileStream)
 memoryStream.Dispose()
 fileStream.Dispose()